Sand Baths For Your Small Furry Friend

 What type of sand should I use?

-Beach sand can be very dirty (bacteria is not your pets’ friend) and coarse, so don’t be tempted to bring a holiday souvenir back to your small friend!
+Beach sand can be very dirty (bacteria is not your pets’ friend) and coarse, so don’t be tempted to bring a holiday souvenir back for your small friend!

 What’s that smell?